Microsoft/azure-docs.pt-pt/articles/governance/policy/troubleshoot/general.md

 #### <a name="issue"></a>Problema

-A Azure Policy usa [pseudónimos](../concepts/definition-structure.md#aliases) para mapear propriedades do Gestor de Recursos.
+A Azure Policy usa [pseudónimos](../concepts/definition-structure.md#aliases) para mapear propriedades do Gestor de Recursos Azure.

 #### <a name="cause"></a>Causa